vectara/vectara-ingest/crawlers/CRAWLERS.md

 `vectara-ingest` includes a number of crawlers that make it easy to crawl data sources and index the results into Vectara.
 Let's go through each of these crawlers to explain how they work and how to customize them to your needs.
 This will also provide good background to creating (and contributing) new types of crawlers.

+we use https://pypi.org/project/goose3/ and https://pypi.org/project/jusText/ in indexer.index_url to enhance web content extraction, ensuring relevant material is gathered while excluding ads and irrelevant content during indexing.

 ### Multilingual Web Content Crawling and Indexing

 We support crawling and indexing web content in 42 languages currently.
 To determine the language of a given webpage, we utilize https://pypi.org/project/langdetect/.
-To cater to a larger number of languages we use both https://pypi.org/project/goose3/ and https://pypi.org/project/jusText/ to get all the web content.
+The use of both https://pypi.org/project/goose3/ and https://pypi.org/project/jusText/ enables us to cater to a wide range of languages.

 ### Website crawler